 freedom of musical speech

 The Hues formed as a band during an exercise for improvisation on a residency of Applied Music, UHI.
-In the making and formation of this recording, I tried to explain my desire to 'talk' to each other in direct sound-communication.
+In the making and formation of this recording, I tried to explain my desire to 'talk' to each other musically, with the freedom of musical speech.
 Each one of us came from a different genre of music.
-I suggested to try a polyphonic improvisation on the blues scale, or to engage in dynamic schemes.
+I suggested to try a polyphonic improvisation on the blues scale, or to engage in dynamic schemes, such as 'question and answer'.
 However, my suggestions caused confusion and were not accepted.
-Eventually each one of us took a lead in turns, following chord progressions again...
+Eventually we decided that each one of us should take a lead in turns, following chord progressions again...
 On the recording you hear Charlie's lead first, then Eilidh's.

 An ensemble has three role-positions: the audience, the conductor and the composer